PostHog/meta/requests-for-comments/2023-10-31-onboarding-emails.md

 The onboarding email flow is managed by the marketing team, and is implemented with Customer.io - [which does have some issues](https://github.com/PostHog/meta/issues/104).

+The welcome email will send from hey@ for users with ICP < 10, but for ICP > 10, a modified version of the first welcome email will send from Cameron's email directly.
+This will include an introduction from him as CSM, and a calendly link to book if/when they run into issues.
+The flow will then proceed for all users.

 ## Onboarding for US and EU PostHog Cloud
 **Campaign in Customer.io:** Onboarding - All cloud users